-Our top-rated Michigan car accident lawyers can help you if you were injured in an auto accident.
+Our top-rated Michigan car accident lawyers can help you if you were injured in an auto accident today or any time in the past.
 Choosing the best attorney for your case after a car accident in Michigan is your most important decision.
 It is the difference between winning a great settlement and receiving no settlement at all.

 Buckfire & Buckfire, P.C. is the smart choice for your case.
 Since 1969, our award-winning lawyers have represented accident injury victims with the highest degree of integrity and compassion.
 We have the experience, knowledge, and skill to win your case.
 We settle more than 97% of our car accident cases for the maximum amount of compensation before ever going to court.
 We will do the same for you.